 Finding fun and cheap ways to entertain your kids can be a challenge.
-We don’t participate in the usual karate classes, T-ball games, or soccer practices because we live so far from town that the travel expense of going to games and practices is not feasible for our family.
+We don’t participate in the usual karate classes, T-ball games, or soccer practices, because we live so far from town that the travel expense of going to activities isn’t feasible for our family.

-- Visit the park.
-In most cases, the only expense you will incur during your visit to the park is the cost of fuel to travel there.
+In most cases, the only expense you’ll incur during your visit to the park is the cost of fuel to travel there.
 If you live within walking distance, even better.
 To avoid the trap of buying goodies at the concession stand, always bring along water and snacks from home, since physical activity is sure to send your little ones begging for refreshments.

-- Feed some animals.
 Most kids love animals, and feeding them is an easy way to spend some quality time together.
 Our area has several public parks with ducks to feed, and we even have a local free petting zoo that has a virtual Noah’s Ark, with deer, tigers, llamas, raccoons, birds, puppies, cats, and a whole host of other domestic and wild animals.
 The only cost is a donation to help buy the corn you feed to the ducks and deer.
 A pack of stale crackers or bread heels can be recycled into an animal feeding outing for cheap entertainment.

 My kids have gone to the library to learn about bee keeping (and handled live bees), planting a flower garden, digital photography, and even had a summer water games fest.
-They’ve gone to home school activities to learn to play group games, and watched butterflies hatch in a special display.
-The only cost we had in any of these activities was the cost to travel to classes.
+They’ve gone to home-school activities to learn to play group games, as well as watched butterflies hatch in a special display.
+The only expense was the cost to travel to classes.

 Using the coordinates provided by Geocaching.com, you turn on your GPS and try to locate the cache.
 Usually, you’ll find a water-proof container with small items inside.
 We carry a bag of small stickers, erasers, and small toys so my kids can “trade out” an item in the geocache box as a prize once found.
-If you already have a smart phone, the only cost involved is travel-related.
+If you already have a smart phone, the only cost involved is travel.

 What free or cheap family activities make the list of your favorite ways to entertain your kids?
 Share your ideas with us!